- By entering the competition you agree to be bound by these terms and conditions.

-- Images are utilised are for illustrative and marketing purposes only.
+- Images utilised are for illustrative and marketing purposes only.

-- RESTONIC, its directors, members, partners, employees, agents, consultants, suppliers, contractors and sponsors assume no liability whatsoever for any direct or indirect loss or damage arising from an entrant’s participation in this competition or for any loss or damage, howsoever arising.
+- RESTONIC, its directors, members, partners, employees, agents, consultants, suppliers, contractors and sponsors assume no liability whatsoever for any direct or indirect loss or damage arising from a participant’s participation in this competition or for any loss or damage, howsoever arising.

-- RESTONIC, its directors, members, partners, employees, agents, consultants, suppliers, contractors and sponsors assume no liability whatsoever for any direct or indirect loss or damage arising from an entrant’s participation in any fake competitions purporting to be a RESTONIC competition or for any loss or damage, howsoever so arising.
+- RESTONIC, its directors, members, partners, employees, agents, consultants, suppliers, contractors and sponsors assume no liability whatsoever for any direct or indirect loss or damage arising from a participant’s participation in any fake competitions purporting to be a RESTONIC competition or for any loss or damage, howsoever so arising.

-- Participation in the competition constitutes acceptance of the competition rules and entrants agree to abide by the rules.
+- Participation in the competition constitutes acceptance of the competition terms and conditions and participant’s agree to abide by them.

-- The participants entering or taking part in the competition agree that they have read, understand and accepted (if not already previously done so) the attached consent to process personal information in terms of the Protection of Personal Information Act, 4 of 2013 by RESTONIC and will abide by these terms and a participant’s entry into the competition acknowledges its formal acceptance of these terms.
+- The participants entering or taking part in the competition agree that they have read, understand and accepted these terms, will abide by them and a participant’s entry into the competition acknowledges their formal acceptance of these terms.

 CONSENT TO PROCESS PERSONAL INFORMATION IN TERMS OF THE PROTECTION OF PERSONAL INFORMATION ACT, 4 OF 2013 (POPI) BY RESTONIC, including its and its holding company’s divisions, wholly owned subsidiaries and trading partners (hereinafter referred to as the “Group of Companies”)